NVIDIA/ipyparaview/js/README.md

-A widget for interactive server-side ParaView rendering
+iPython widget for server-side ParaView rendering in Jupyter.

 Package Install
 ---------------